How To Smoke Ribs (from Beginner to Expert) – The Ultimate Guide

 We’ll discuss the differences between beef and pork ribs, the different cuts of ribs, the various styles, the different techniques for smoking ribs, the best woods to use when smoking ribs, and even answer some common questions that most people have when it comes to smoking your beef or pork ribs.

 Knowing Your Meat: A Primer on the Types of Ribs

 They also offer versatility to grill, smoke or slow cook.
 The mild taste of this meat allows barbecue flavors to stand out.
-And, more marbling renders a moist, meaty rib.
+And, greater marbling than beef ribs leads to a moist, meaty rib.

-In a Thrillist survey, barbecue stars weighed in on the beef vs. pork debate to reveal, “Texans and those heavily influenced by the Lone Star State went beef (with one notable exception), and the rest of the Deep and mid-South voted hog.”
+In a Thrillist survey, barbecue stars weighed in on the beef vs. pork debate to reveal: “Texans and those heavily influenced by the Lone Star State went beef (with one notable exception), and the rest of the Deep and mid-South voted hog.”

 Still, Tiffani Faison of Sweet Cheeks Q says, “I don’t think barbecue is totally about the choice of beef or pork, but more often about the quality of the animal, the choice of cut and execution of the cooking process.”

 What Style of Ribs Do You Prefer?

 The style of ribs also weighs in on your choice of what to smoke for your next neighborhood gathering.
 Some types of ribs only come from beef/cattle, others only from pigs.
 Some prove to be lean and others more fatty.

 Baby Back Ribs

 Always pork, these favorites come from the lowest rib section on the back of the pig.
 Cut from this loin section, they are sometimes called loin ribs.